tobiasb96/standoro/Standoro/README.md

-# PosturePulse
+# Standoro

 A macOS menu bar application that helps you maintain good posture and productivity through intelligent reminders, motion detection, and focus sessions.

 ## 🎯 Overview

-PosturePulse is a comprehensive wellness and productivity app that combines:
+Standoro is a comprehensive wellness and productivity app that combines:

 - **Posture Monitoring**: Uses AirPods motion data to detect poor posture and provide gentle reminders
 - **Stand/Desk Reminders**: Alternates between sitting and standing periods to reduce sedentary behavior